MarcusNebel/My-NAS/README.md

 # NAS-Website

 This is the repository for the **NAS-Website** project, a simple web application for managing user accounts with MySQL, PHP, HTML, CSS, and JavaScript.
-The website runs on an Apache2 web server and uses phpMyAdmin for database management.
+The website runs on an Apache2 web server.

 ## Features